schierlm/Oberon2013Modifications/ORInspect/README.md

 secondary patch is available which will change the symbol file format to include such fields;
 in the same format as exported fields, but prefixing the name with `-`.
-Pointer types will get erased, as the pointed type may not be exported, and they are not needed since `Inspect.HeapAddress` will look up the actual type from the type descriptor anyway.
+Pointer types will get erased, as the pointed type may not be exported, and they are not needed since `ORInspect.HeapAddress` will look up the actual type from the type descriptor anyway.

+When following heap address references, it can happen that the objects get garbage collected before you have a chance to inspect them.
+To minimize this risk, ORInspect can keep references to the last up to 256 objects that it printed references to.
+To use this, call `ORInspect.KeepHeapAlive` and pass the number of objects you want to keep alive as a parameter.

 Installation
 ------------